liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/05-wiki/01-intro.markdown

 Wikis are for collaboratively building a collection of information.
 The most famous wiki on the planet is Wikipedia.
-It's a full encyclopedia developed collaboratively by users from all over the world, using a wiki. @product@'s wiki does these things:
+It's a full encyclopedia developed collaboratively by users from all over the world, using a wiki. @sharepoint@'s wiki does these things:

 -   Creates multiple wikis in a single wiki app instance.